splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector.rst

     configure-the-smart-agent.rst
     data-processing.rst

-You can use a variety of default configuration files to set up the Splunk Distribution of OpenTelemetry Collector, as well additional components that you can configure separately.
+You can use a variety of default configuration files to set up the Splunk Distribution of OpenTelemetry Collector, as well :ref:`additional components <otel-components>` that you can configure separately.

 .. _otel-config-options: